foreveryone1/ObsidianNotes/1 notes/10 music/HxC.md

 sacred geometry
-the fractals in your eyes reflect a vast infinity the freckles on your face emulate the constellations when I sit and ponder spirals I am drawn to the smile set on your cheek sacred geometry
+the fractals in your eyes reflect a vast infinity the freckles on your face emulate the constellations when my mind wanders spirals I think of the curve of your cheek sacred geometry